girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 15 switches in a typical keyboard.
 STM32 based MCU can supply up to 20 mA per GPIO pin.
 RP2020 can provide upto 17 mA per GPIO pin.

-Typical rise time of PT is about 15 uSec at 1 mA current.
+Typical rise time of PT is about 15 us at 1 mA current.
 This is the minimum amount of time you have to wait after activating IR ("Output" GPIO pin going HIGH) and before taking reading at the "Input" GPIO pin.
-At low current (**Ic**) switching time will be slightly longer, but not by much (20 uSec can work).
+At low current (**Ic**) switching time will be slightly longer, but not by much (20 us can work).

 ![image](/assets/opic2.png){: width="350" }